Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-CHECK and REPLACE PCM if necessary.
-CHECK the system is working properly.
+CHECK and REPLACE the PCM if necessary.
+CHECK the system is operating correctly.

 No

-LOCATE and REPAIR the open circuit between the A/C WOT relay and the PCM using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the circuit between the A/C WOT relay and the PCM using the wiring diagrams.
+CHECK the system for proper operation.

-H25: CHECK CIRCUIT BETWEEN A/C COMPRESSOR SWITCH AND PCM FOR OPEN
+H25: CHECK FOR OPEN WIRE BETWEEN A/C COMPRESSOR SWITCH AND PCM

 • Is the measured resistance less than 2 ohms?